When are tax returns due? That is, what is the tax return due date?

 What categories are subject to income tax in general situations?

-In general, taxable compensation includes remuneration received in-cash, in-kind, or in the form of imputed income.
-Income received in foreign currency must be converted into Ukrainian Hryvnya at the rate of the National Bank of Ukraine effective on the date of accrual (payment) for employment renumeration and other income.
+In general, taxable compensation includes remuneration received in-cash or in-kind.
+Income received in foreign currency must be converted into Ukrainian Hryvnya at the rate of the National Bank of Ukraine effective on the date of accrual (payment) for employment renumeration or other income.
 Income received in-kind is valued at fair market value.

 Taxable compensation includes, but is not limited to, the following: